-Better to Break a Bone Than to Tear a Ligament or Tendon
+Better to have Broken Bones Than to Tear a Ligament or Tendon

 Broken Bones Heal Better Than Ligaments and Tendon

-Breaking any of bone, ligament or tendon is a painful thing.
+Broken bones, ligament or tendon is a painful thing.
 We should avoid them as much as possible.
 But why do bones heal better than ligaments/tendons?
-The short answer is because bone has plenty of blood supply to it compared to ligament/tendon, which have very little and ligament/tendons are more complex to rebuild.
+The short answer is because the bone has plenty of blood supply to it compared to ligament/tendon, which has very little and ligament/tendons are more complex to rebuild.
 Wounds generally heal more slowly if blood can’t circulate properly.
 The blood circulation affects the supply of oxygen and nutrients to the tissue which are necessary for tissue healing.

 Plenty of Blood Supply

-Having good blood supply or being highly vascularised (has many blood vessels) is important for growth and regeneration.
+Having good blood supply or being highly vascularized (has many blood vessels) is important for growth and regeneration.
 Blood brings with it the building materials that the body needs as well as the energy required to build up its parts.
-In the case of bone, it is highly vascularised compared to ligaments and tendon, which barely has any.
-Tip: Next when you are eating chicken wings, take a look the tendons.
+In the case of bone, it is highly vascularized compared to ligaments and tendon, which barely has any.
+Tip: Next when you are eating chicken wings, take a look at the tendons.

 More Complex Structures

-Bones also heal more quickly is simply because they are less complex to build compared to ligaments and tendon.
+Bones also heal more quickly because they are less complex to build than ligaments and tendon.
 Designed to take a lot of stress along its lengths, there is a lot of effort required to align the ligament and tendon building materials in a specific way.

 So the next time you think about protecting or preventing broken bones, give a thought to your other ligaments and tendons in your joints.